Hit game PUBG Mobile returns to India with scores of questions – TechCrunch

 One explanation — albeit admittedly full of speculation — is that it’s a new app in the sense that it has a new app ID.
 In this instance, it happens to have a new developer account, too.
 Remember, India banned apps, and not the firms themselves.
 Several Tencent and Alibaba apps, for instance, remain available in India.

-This would also explain how BIGO has been able to launch a new app — Tiki Video — under a new developer account and plenty of effort to conceal its connection.
-That app, which was launched in late February, has amassed over 16 million monthly active users, according to mobile insight firm App Annie.
-The app’s existence and affiliation with BIGO have not been previously reported.
+This would also explain how BIGO / YY, whose Likee and other apps were banned last year in India, has been able to launch a new app — Tiki Video — under a new developer account and plenty of effort to conceal its connection, according to an analysis of the new app’s domain registrar records and other documents obtained by TechCrunch.

+BIGO said in a statement that it was not affiliated with Tiki and that it was no longer operating any app in the country.
+Tiki, which was launched in late February, has amassed over 16 million monthly active users, according to mobile insight firm App Annie.

 But the question remains, are these simple workarounds enough to escape the ban?
 To be sure, some apps, including Battlegrounds Mobile India, are also hosting their data in the country now, and have agreed for periodic audits.
 So is that enough?
 And if it is, why aren’t most — if not all — apps making a return to India?